 Can You Use Component Speakers Without an Amp?

 First, it must be understood that a mid-bass (or 6.5-inch) speaker was never designed to produce deep, thumping bass – that isn’t its function.
-The kind of low, droning, thumping bass you hear and feel coming from cars and trucks a block away is produced solely by subwoofers – and preferably many of them.
-To the contrary, midrange or mid-bass speakers deliver the mid-tones in music and bass, which they have been engineered to do…and do well.
+The kind of low, droning, thumping bass you hear and feel coming from cars and trucks a block away is produced solely by subwoofers – and preferably more than one.
+On the contrary, midrange or mid-bass speakers deliver the mid-tones in music and bass, which they have been engineered to do…and do well.

 The goal with mid-bass speakers is to make sure they’re playing cleanly with little to no distortion, and this is accomplished by pushing a moderate amount of volume to them or installing what are known as “bass blockers,” essentially fancy crossovers that filter out the lower bass that may be going to these drivers.